gradle/gradle/design-docs/tooling-api-improvements.md

 - Generalise `UnsupportedModelFeedbackCrossVersionSpec`.
 - Plugin attempts to register a model that some other plugin already has registered.

-## Story: Tooling API client builds a complex tooling model in a single operation
+## Story: Tooling API client builds a complex tooling model in a single batch operation

 This story adds support for a tooling API to query portions of the Gradle model in an efficient way.